Frequently asked questions regarding zero flame retardant furniture line, "Condo Sofa:"

 Why is there no pricing, or limited pricing on this website?

-To address many consumer requests, we decided to indicate only one price point for each of our Condo Sofa designs: grade 5.
+To address many consumer requests, we show only grade 5 prices (that's the grade of our best selling OEKO-TEX Standard 100 non-toxic fabrics are priced at) in the description for our Condo Sofa designs.
 We have 71 certified non-toxic fabrics that are at the grade 5 price point; those asking about our furniture from distant locations are often looking for nontoxic fabrics on the nontoxic sofas we designed.
 These OEKO-TEX Standard 100 certified fabrics do not contain any harmful chemicals and do not contain any chemical flame retardants.

 We can email you our complete price list upon request.
 All sales, local and across the country via this site, use the same pricing.